-Senior police official Josep Lluis Trapero said the attack van was “clearly a terror attack intended to kill as many people as possible”.
+According to senior police official Josep Lluis Trapero, the attack van was a terror attack intended to kill many people.

-He said the van driver made off on foot and is not believed to be armed.
+He added that the van driver ran off on foot and is not believed to be armed.

 Local media said police were hunting a suspect named Driss Oukabir, after the passport of a Spanish citizen, of Moroccan origin, was found at the scene.

 Later it was reported that Oukabir has denied being involved in the attack and told police his documents had been stolen.